-I am a BACP accredited counsellor and psychotherapist with experience of working with adults, young people and couples.
-My personal style is warm and empathic and I provide a safe, confidential and non judgemental environment in which you can explore any issues that are causing you concern or preventing you from living life in the way you want to.
-I have experience working as a counsellor within several well respected Agencies, in settings including GP's Surgeries and a Sixth Form College.
-I am also a trained drugs and alcohol counsellor and worked for Catalyst, (formerly known as SADAS), an addiction counselling service, with all types of addiction, including gambling and gaming.
-I ran a friends and family group in Dorking offering copping strategies for people affected by the addictive behaviours of their loved ones.
-I am a trained volunteer for East Surrey Domestic Abuse Service and am trained to deliver the Freedom Programme for survivors of domestic abuse.
+I am an experienced BACP accredited counsellor and psychotherapist, and I work with adults and young people, both face to face and online.
+My personal style is warm and empathic and I offer a safe, confidential and non judgemental environment in which you can explore any issues that are causing you concern or preventing you from living life in the way you want to.
 My private practice is located in Dorking, within easy reach of Leatherhead, Reigate and Crawley and has free off road parking.
-I also offer telephone and Online counselling session for individuals.

 I am able to work with you at your own pace, on an open ended basis, or for a shorter time period which we can agree together.
-My aim is to enable you to find ways to manage any issues or concerns you may be experiencing, no matter how big or small, so that you can live your life more fully.
+My aim is to enable you to find ways to manage any issues or concerns you may be experiencing, no matter how big or small.

 As each of us is different and unique, I will work with your individual needs by offering an "integrative" approach, using a range of different therapeutic tools to suit you.
 My therapeutic approach is based on Person Centred, Psychodynamic and Transpersonal theory.
 I also have training in Cognitive Behavioural Therapy (CBT) and may use CBT tools and techniques when I feel it will be helpful.

 HOW COUNSELLING CAN HELP